allo-protocol/allo-v2/contracts/strategies/donation-voting-merkle-distribution-direct-transfer/DonationVotingMerkleDistributionDirectTransferStrategy.md

 ### Views and Queries

 1. `getRecipient`: Retrieves recipient details using their ID.
-2. `getInternalRecipientStatus`: Fetches the internal status of a recipient.
-3. `isDistributionSet`: Checks if the distribution is configured.
+2. `isDistributionSet`: Checks if the distribution is configured.
-4. `hasBeenDistributed`: Verifies if a distribution has occurred.
+3. `hasBeenDistributed`: Verifies if a distribution has occurred.

 ### External/Custom Functions